Rob142857/VeritasDocs/USER_HOW_TO.md

 ## 🎯 Welcome to Veritas Documents!

-**Veritas Documents** is a secure platform for storing legal documents using post-quantum cryptography.
+**Veritas Documents** is a secure platform for storing deeds and legal documents using post-quantum cryptography.
 This guide will walk you through every step, from receiving your invitation to managing your documents.

 **Important Security Notes:**
 - 🔐 Your private keys are generated in your browser and never sent to our servers